Western Nebraska man sentenced to 30 to 40 years in shotgun slaying of wife

 Serrano told officers that he had accidentally shot his wife, who was located lying face down on a bed in the bedroom.
 He said that he had been attempting to determine if the weapon was loaded when it went off.

-An investigation determined that Serrano had been involved in an argument with his ex-wife and her boyfriend’s mother on the phone prior to the shooting.
-They had been arguing about custodial arrangements regarding their children, and Serrano had allegedly threatened to harm his ex-wife and mother.
+An investigation determined that Serrano had been involved in an argument about custodial arrangements on a phone call and in text messages with his ex-wife and her boyfriend’s mother prior to the shooting.
+Serrano threatened to harm them during the argument, which involved custodial arrangements for the children from his previous marriage.

 Serrano retrieved the shotgun and a backpack containing shells for the gun.
 The boys told police that they could hear their father loading the shotgun.
 As he walked through the living room, they said, he was carrying the gun in a broken, or open, fashion.